Mobile Adapter GB: Supported games

-In total, the Mobile Adapter GB was supported by 22 games released between December 2000 and March 2002, consisting of the following 6 Game Boy Color (GBC) games and 16 Game Boy Advance (GBA) games:
+In addition to the included Mobile Trainer software, the Mobile Adapter GB was supported by 21 games released between December 2000 and March 2002, consisting of the following 5 Game Boy Color (GBC) games and 16 Game Boy Advance (GBA) games:

 Some games that were planned to use the adapter, such as The Legend of Zelda: Oracle of Seasons and Oracle of Ages, (GBC, 2001), Golden Sun (GBA, 2001), and Animal Crossing (GameCube/GBA, 2001), dropped support for the accessory during development.
 Others, including Beatmania GB Net Jam (GBC) and Baketsu Daisakusen (GBA), were never released.